Happy New Year: A Reflection on Art and Connection

 But in my heart of hearts, I’m not okay with it.

-I need people to see Kezleigh because the work isn’t meant to stay contained with me.
+I need people to see Kezleigh because the work isn’t meant to stay contained within me.
 It’s not about being looked at for the sake of it, but about letting what I’ve already carried move outward, into other spaces, other lives.
 Being seen allows the work to do what it’s meant to do, and it allows me to live in a way that can actually support making it.

 So my New Year’s resolution is this: to shine through the murk and be seen.
+I want to embrace the journey ahead, to share my art and my story with the world.

 Comments